eoinkelly/notes/music/book-music-theory-for-dummies.md

     * each unique note in the scale is called a "degree" (I think)
     * The numbering starts at 1.
     * Degree 8 is the same as the octave
-    * the distance in semitones between each degree varies and is what gives the scale it's character
+    * The distance in semitones between each degree varies and is what gives the scale it's character

 ### Interval names within a major scale (true any major scale)